Sushant-Chauhan/Cheetah-Photo-Editor/README.md

 ### Get Involved
-We welcome contributions to enhance the functionality and user experience of Cheetah Photo Editor.
+I welcome contributions to enhance the functionality and user experience of Cheetah Photo Editor.
 Feel free to fork the repository, make your changes, and submit a pull request for review.

-Thank you for visiting our Cheetah Photo Editor repository.
+Thank you for visiting my Cheetah Photo Editor repository.
 Start editing your images with speed and agility using our intuitive web-based tool!

 If you have any questions or feedback, please don't hesitate to reach out.
 Happy editing! 📸✨